I am a 4th year PhD candidate in the Department of Economics at the University of Michigan. My research

 expand) (–):

-How does early educational quality affect long-term academic outcomes?
-We exploit a natural experiment in the Philippines—a flawed implementation of mother-tongue education policy in public schools for kindergarten through Grade 3 starting in 2012—to examine this question.
-This policy led to an unexpected decline in educational quality, affecting only a subset of schools strongly predicted by pre-policy student language composition.
+How does early educational quality affect longer-term academic outcomes?
+We shed light on this question via a natural experiment in the Philippines—the flawed implementation of a mother tongue education policy in public schools in kindergarten to Grade 3.
+This policy led to an unexpected decline in educational quality, but differentially in a subset of schools strongly predicted by pre-policy student language composition.
 We use language composition variables as instrumental variables for treatment.
-Leveraging panel data and confirming robustness to pre-trends, we find that the policy implementation: 1) had null effects on Grade 3 test scores, 2) led to declines in Grade 6 test scores across all subjects, and 3) reduced student enrollment and teacher retention in public primary schools.
-Employing a triple-difference strategy with Philippine Census data (across cohorts, localities, and 2010/2020 censuses), we show that by 2020, younger cohorts in highly-exposed localities completed 0.3 fewer years of schooling.
-Our findings demonstrate the substantial and enduring impact of early education quality on later academic achievement, contributing to the literature on human capital formation and education policy effectiveness.
+Leveraging panel data and confirming robustness to pre-trends, we find that the policy led to declines in standardized test scores in public primary schools.
+Employing a triple-difference strategy with Philippine Census data (across cohorts, localities, and decadal censuses), we show that by 2020, cohorts fully exposed to the policy completed 0.3 fewer years of schooling.
+By revealing how a policy-induced reduction in early education quality reduces educational attainment in later years, our results underscore the importance of investing in the quality of education in the first years of schooling.

 Colonizer Identity and Economic Development: Evidence from the Scramble for Africa